Spatial-MLLM: Boosting MLLM Capabilities in Visual-based Spatial Intelligence: Method

 \section{Method}

 In this section, we introduce Spatial-MLLM.
 Given a video of \( N \) frames depicting a scene, denoted as \( \mathcal{V} = \left\{\mathbf{f}_i\right\}_{i=1}^N \), where \( \mathbf{f}_i \in \mathbb{R}^{H \times W \times 3} \), Spatial-MLLM is designed to understand spatial relationships, perform spatial reasoning, and generate appropriate responses.
-We begin by describing the model architecture in Section~\ref{sec:method-architecture}, which comprises a 2D visual encoder, a spatial encoder, a connector, and a large language model backbone.
-Then we present the space-aware frame sampling strategy in Section~\ref{sec:method-sampling}, which selects \( N_k \) spatially informative frames \( \left\{\mathbf{f}_i^s\right\}_{i=1}^{N_k} \), where \( N_k \ll N \).
-Finally, we introduce the Spatial-MLLM-120k dataset and our two-stage training pipeline in Section~\ref{sec:training}.
+We begin by describing the model architecture in Section~\ref{sec:method-architecture}, which comprises a 2D visual encoder, a 3D spatial encoder, a connector, and a large language model backbone.
+Then we present the space-aware frame sampling strategy in Section~\ref{sec:method-sampling}, which selects \( N_k \) spatially informative frames \( \left\{\mathbf{f}_i^k\right\}_{i=1}^{N_k} \), where \( N_k \ll N \).
+Finally, we introduce the training dataset construction process and two-stage training pipeline in Section~\ref{sec:training}.